 Core Curriculum Conferences

 Fellows attend a weekly didactic lecture every Friday morning to discuss relevant topics in Rheumatology.
-The core curriculum presents an organized series of lectures on the principles of rheumatology, including basic and clinical immunology, the investigation of patients with rheumatic complaints, pathophysiology, presentation, and prognoses of rheumatic diseases, treatments, methods of investigation, literature research skills, and fatigue mitigation/physician wellness.
+The core curriculum presents an organized series of lectures on the principles of rheumatology, including basic and clinical immunology, the investigation of patients with rheumatic complaints, pathophysiology, presentation, and prognoses of rheumatic diseases, treatments, methods of investigation, literature research skills, integrative/complementary medicine, and fatigue mitigation/physician wellness.
 These lectures are presented by the faculty, with occasional topics reviewed by fellows or guest speakers from other divisions or departments in the School of Medicine.
+Furthermore, lectures are enhanced by video reviews of various topics offered through the American College of Rheumatology.

 Rheumatology Grand Rounds